MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 **To add the SharePoint Central Administration website to the list of trusted sites:**

-1. Verify that the user account that completes this procedure has the following credentials:
-   - The user account is a member of the Administrators group on the computer on which you're performing the procedure.
+1. Verify that the user account that completes this procedure is a member of the Administrators group on the computer in which you're performing the procedure.
 2. In Internet Explorer, on the **Tools** menu, click **Internet Options**.
 3. On the **Security** tab, in the **Select a zone to view or change security settings** area, click **Trusted Sites**, and then click **Sites**.
 4. Clear the **Require server verification (https:) for all sites in this zone** check box.